Valuations

 • Agricultural sprayers

-• Aero clubs and flight training providors
+• Aero clubs and flight training providers

 • Heavy lift operators

-• Tourisim and air charter operators
+• Tourism and air charter operators

-• Parachute / sport / adventure flying
+• Parachute / sport / adventure flying operators

 • Emergency rescue services

-• Aerial photography and mapping
+• Aerial photography and mapping operators

 Aircraft that we have experience with